 ECOTOXICITY: No specific information is currently available on the effect of this product on plants or animals in the environment.
 This product may be harmful to contaminated terrestrial and aquatic plant and animal life, especially in large quantities.
-No aquatic toxicity data are available.
+The following are aquatic toxicity data currently available for some components of this product.
+CHLOROCRESOL: